Message Passing on the Edge: Towards Scalable and Expressive GNNs: Edge-based WL test

 \section{Edge-based WL test}

-In this section, we introduce the EB-1WL test (for edge-based 1WL), an extension of 1WL and NC-1WL that colors edges rather than vertices—analogous to higher-order WL tests that color vertex tuples.
-Unlike those tests, EB-1WL colors only edge pairs, reducing space complexity from quadratic in nodes to linear in edges and making it more practical.
-By focusing on edges, EB-1WL gains greater expressive power than NC-1WL while maintaining reasonable computational cost.
+In this section, we introduce the EB-1WL test (for edge-based 1WL), a color refinement test that is more expressive than 1WL and NC-1WL and that colors edges rather than vertices --- this is analogous to higher-order WL tests that color vertex tuples.
+Unlike those tests, EB-1WL colors only edge pairs, reducing space complexity from quadratic in nodes to linear in edges, making it more practical.

 Let $G = (V,E)$ be an undirected graph.
 We iteratively associate a color ${\sf eb}^{(\ell)}(G,(u,v))$ with each ordered pair $(u,v)$ such that $\{u,v\} \in E$.
 That is, each edge receives two colors, one for each ordering of its endpoints.
 The coloring of the ordered pair $(u,v)$ is defined inductively.
 Initially, every pair has the same color: ${\sf eb}^{(0)}(G,(u,v)) = 1$.
 At iteration $\ell+1$, the color of $(u,v)$ is updated according to